Goldenlion5648/perfect_maze/README.md

 This program generates a perfect maze (a maze each point has exactly one path to it).

 # Preview
 As an added bonus, a gif is generated showing the process that was taken to generate the maze.
+The red dot at the end of the gif is the goal point of the maze.
+It is the farthest point from the start.

+# Running the Program

 This program was made for python 3.10 or later on windows.
 Seeing as the gif generated can be quite large, if you are on Linux and have `gifsicle` installed, you can use this command to optimize the gif: